ericrkuo/tron-haskell/README.md

 - When drawing frames, `Gloss` does not allow users to reuse the previous frame.
 Instead, the whole game state has to be drawn from scratch on every step of our game.
 Consequently, the arrow keys are sometimes unresponsive.
 Our theory is that our function [`drawGrid`](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/UI.hs#L129-L139) is expensive since our matrix is large; this causes some timing issues when `Gloss` tries to render each frame and listen to keyboard inputs.
 - However, we prototyped several iterations of drawing our grid, each time minimizing how much was drawn.
     - Our first version of `drawGrid` drew empty cells as black rectangles.
 Unfortunately, this caused a lot of lag since our matrix of size `n x n` needed to draw `n x n` pictures.
-    - Our [second attempt](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blame/24cca26ce79963f45b0f9355d5e91649cf60536b/haskell/src/UI.hs#L65-L72) only drew cells where the CPU and player had their jet trails occupying.
+    - Our [second attempt](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blame/24cca26ce79963f45b0f9355d5e91649cf60536b/haskell/src/UI.hs#L65-L72) only drew cells where the CPU and player had their jet trails occupied.
 This resulted in a much smoother game compared to our first version since we ignored empty cells, but we felt there was more that could be improved.
-    - Our [third version](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/UI.hs#L129-L139) which reduced the size of the list we operated on and the number of times we accessed our matrix.
+    - Our [third version](https://github.students.cs.ubc.ca/er11k26/cpsc-312-project/blob/438b5c3207d9da02bfdea1dffef0f5ffa2ef7747/haskell/src/UI.hs#L129-L139) reduced the size of the list we operated on and the number of times we accessed our matrix.
 - > Note: the matrix represents the state of the game where 0 is an empty cell, 1 represents the players jet trail, and -1 represents the CPUs jet trail

 ### 2. CPUs Varying in Difficulty